Lower Division

 (course syllabus)

 To many eyes, racial distinctions are self-evident, natural, and objectively-defined.
 In this course, we problematize this practice of defining racial categories based on phenotypic differences, instead taking a sociological approach to understanding the ways in which racial differences are socially constructed.
-Throughout this course, we explore the very real consequences of racial distinctions by interpreting the social science literature on inequality, considering the manifestations of interpersonal and institutional forms of racism, and discussing prospects for change in the future.
-Students will also examine their own racial and ethnic identity and experiences through the lens of a social scientist.
+Throughout this course, we will explore how race matters by studying racial identity and experience, immigration and assimilation, diversity, and inequality.
 Dist: SOC; WCult: W. Walton.
 Kim.

 back to top